TrellixVulnTeam/swahilipython_SCMU/Doc/howto/curses.rst

 ====================

-This HOWTO doesn't cover some advanced topics, such as reading the contents of the screen or capturing mouse events from an xterm instance, but the Python library page for the :mod:`curses` module is now reasonably complete.
+This HOWTO doesn't cover some advanced topics, such as reading the contents of the screen or capturing mouse events kutoka an xterm instance, but the Python library page for the :mod:`curses` module is now reasonably complete.
 You should browse it next.